annabehling/functional_enrichment/README.md

 Example files from a DAVID GO term enrichment analysis of homeolog expression bias (HEBi) genes can be found in `example_files/DAVID_HEBi`.

+The plotting code assumes that the raw enrichment file names meet a number of criteria as in the example file names, in order for the plotting function to be accurate.
+Specifically, file names must contain:
+* the character string **goterm**
+* a reference to the GO ontology, either abbreviated (e.g. **bp**), or in full (e.g. **biological process**) - as a primary means of indexing the file names
+* a reference to the GO level (e.g. **1 - 5**) - as a secondary means of indexing the file names

+The `go_cat` argument accepts a number from 1-15, reflecting the alphabetical ordering of the file names:
+* **1-5** : biological process, level 1-5
+* **6-10** : cellular component, level 1-5
+* **11-15** : molecular function, level 1-5

 ### Usage

 First load the functions: